This document has been generated with machine translation.

 2. Turn on [Enable Multi-Factor Authentication]

-A message Displaying [Multi-factor authentication has been enabled] will appear, and multi-factor authentication will be applied to all Users in the Tenants.
+A message stating [Multi-factor authentication has been enabled] will appear, and Multi-Factor Authentication will be applied to all Users in the Tenants.

 This setting takes effect immediately.
 Please notify your internal organization in advance as needed.

-A message stating [Multi-factor authentication has been disabled] will be displayed, and all users in the Tenants' multi-factor authentication will be Deactivate.
+A message stating [Multi-Factor Authentication has been disabled] will display, and Multi-Factor Authentication will be deactivated for all Users in the Tenants.

 3. Review the message and click [Reset]

-A message Displaying [Multi-factor authentication has been reset] will appear, and the target User's Multi-factor authentication settings will be reset.
+A message stating [Multi-factor authentication has been reset] will display, and the User’s multi-factor authentication settings will be reset.

-The user will receive an email with the subject line "LegalOn One-Time Password Settings Reset."
-Please follow the steps in " Login Enabled by Multi-Factor Authentication " to reconfigure.
+An email with the subject line "LegalOn One-Time Password Settings Reset" will be sent to the user.
+Please follow the steps in " Logging In Using Multi-Factor Authentication " to reconfigure the settings.

 Troubleshooting

-If the IT Administrator is unavailable and cannot perform a Reset on Multi-Factor Authentication:
+If an IT Administrator is unavailable and you cannot perform a Reset on Multi-Factor Authentication:

-Please contact the support team via " Get Support - How to Contact Us," providing the Email address of the User requiring Reset.
+Please contact the support team via " Get Support - How to Contact Us," including the Email address of the User for whom the Reset is required.